MDSI CNC Software, General Motion Software, and Factory

 Do you run on Windows 2000 and Windows XP?

 Yes.
-OpenCNC runs on Windows 2000 and Windows XP using the Ardence RTX real-time extension.
+OpenCNC runs on Windows 2000 and Windows XP using the IntervalZero RTX real-time extension.
 The result is hard real-time deterministic processing from a single processor and a single operating system.

 In addition, MDSI is a Microsoft Certified Solution Provider and supports Microsoft Corp.'s Windows Distributed InterNet Applications Architecture for Manufacturing (Windows DNA for Manufacturing).